How to Find a Good Piano Teacher

 Where can I find out more?

 The best place to start is the Music Teachers Association in your state.
 If you are in New South Wales, start with The Music Teachers’ Association of NSW.
-They also keep a list of Music Teachers Associations in other states.
+There are also Music Teachers Associations in the other Australian states.